After reading some of my articles here, the retired founding pastor of the church we once attended labelled me a

 After some personal reflection, I realized my pastor friend had nailed it!

 Long before he expressed his sentiments, I already had frequently felt like “a voice crying out in the wilderness” to a Christendom enthralled by humanist pop culture narratives and religious tradition.
-Rampant scriptural illiteracy and pervasive spiritual sloth are he most common reasons for becoming ensnared by those falsehoods.
+Rampant scriptural illiteracy and pervasive spiritual sloth are the most common reasons for becoming folks becoming ensnared by such falsehoods.

 Upon further reflection, I examined the label of “theologue” and asked myself the questions, “Self, is this really who I am?
 Can I be anything else while remaining true to God’s calling?”
 The respective answers were resoundingly, “YES!” and “NO!” thus leading me to conclude I can be nothing and no one else than precisely that.

 Truth be told, I actually have no choice in the matter — at least if I want to one day hear those coveted words, “Well done, good and faithful servant!
 You have been entrusted with little; I will make you ruler over much.”

 So I humbly accept the badge of “theologue” and now wear it with honor.

 Thanks for reading!